We all have a need to be heard and understood. It’s part of being human. And it’s also critical in our life and business.

 That’s a lot of time and energy being spent on both sides of the conversation.

-Of course your lifestyle and type of work will influence how many conversations you have daily.
-What’s average for you?
+Of course, your lifestyle and type of work will influence how many conversations you have daily.
+What’s the average for you?

-The number of conversations is certainly interesting, but what’s really interesting is what we’ve learned about those conversations..
+The number of conversations is undoubtedly impressive, but what’s really interesting is what we’ve learned about those conversations.

 That same 2010 survey also uncovered a very concerning statistic – 43% of the average 27 daily conversations were deemed pointless by the people surveyed.
-That means just under 2 hours of that 4.5 hour per day of conversation were pointless.
+That means just under 2 hours of that 4.5 hours per day of discussion were pointless.

 Is anyone else concerned about that number?

 Could it be that people just didn’t care?
 I couldn’t believe that about every conversation, and if it was true, there’s not much I could do about it, so I decided to put my energy into focusing on those who had the intent to have meaningful conversations but somehow missed the mark.

 What are the obstacles that are keeping us from connecting in a meaningful way in conversations?